mmunhall/ds18b20-monitor/README.md

 ![Overview](doc/overview.jpg "The assembled device")
 ![In Use](doc/in_use.jpg "In use")

 ds18b20-monitor is a personal electronics project used to monitor temperature and send SMS notifications when the temperature falls below a lower limit or reaches an upper limit.
 I am personally using the device to monitor the temperature of my smoker and to alert me when the temperature inside the smoker goes below 205 degrees F or above 240 - the ideal temperature range to smoke a beef brisket.
 My briskets take about 16 hours, so I can start the brisket when I go to bed and let my phone tell me if I need to get up to adjust the temperature of the smoker.
+The device can be used to monitor the temperature of just about anything under 257 degrees F, though.
+I plan to use the sensor to monitor the mash temperature of my next batch of homebrew.

 The hardware device consists of a Raspberry Pi model B with a miniature Wifi module and a breadboard with a circuit containing the temperature sensor, the ds18b20.
 The circuit is connected to the Pi's GPIO.